❈

 2025

-This project would not be possible without the support of the RISD Maharam Fellowship and the Visiting Room Project.
+This project is a collaboration with Kennedi Johnson, the participants, and would not be possible without the support of the RISD Maharam Fellowship.